-Well, it is much more likely that you will realize that you are in a dream because you notice strange, weird or out-of-place objects, events, people and scenarios if you are witnessing it from your own perspective, i.e. in first person.
+Well, it is much more likely that you will realize that you are in a dream when you notice strange, weird or out-of-place objects, events, people and scenarios if you are witnessing it from your own perspective, i.e. in first person.

 If you are dreaming in third person you tend to be too detached from reality and your own point of view to notice that you are dreaming – things may be weird but you are not experiencing them as your normal self.

 This is a major reason why the vast majority of lucid dreams happen in first person.
 The dreamer is more likely to become lucid in a first person dream because they notice weirdness in an environment and scenario in which they are engaged.

 If they were to become lucid in a third person dream then as they became conscious in the dream they would remain in third person point of view, but as I have explained this is less likely to happen.

-Do you find that most of your dreams are in first person and you are wondering if it is normal?
+Do you find that most of your dreams are in first person dreams … are you wondering if it is strange to dream like this or is dreaming in first person normal?

 We interact with the world from a first person point of view so it is natural to maintain this point of view when we dream.